 FULFILLING THE VISION

-Repent ye therefore, and be converted, that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord.
-And he shall send Jesus Christ, which before was preached unto you: Whom the heaven must receive until the times of restitution [restoration] of all things, which God hath spoken by the mouth of all his holy prophets since the world began.
+“whom heaven must receive until the times of restoration of all things, which God has spoken by the mouth of all His holy prophets since the world began.
 (Acts 3:19-21)

 In the beginning, God endowed man with the fullness of blessing—an inheritance truly worthy of the sons of the Mightiest of all kings and lords:

-To be male and female, that is, capable of entering union with God and with one another—a characteristic possessed by no other creature of God, apparently.
+- To be male and female, that is, capable of entering union with God and with one another—a characteristic apparently possessed by no other creature of God.

 Then God placed “Adam,” for so the man and woman were called, in Paradise on the earth.
 Also, God gave them access to the tree of eternal life.